-AMD Ryzen 3000-Series Processor (Image credit: AMD)
+AMD Ryzen 3000-series Processor (Image credit: AMD)

-*Specifications are unconfirmed.
+*Specifications are not confirmed.

 Both the Ryzen 3 3300X (100-000000159) and Ryzen 3 3100 (100-000000284) allegedly feature four cores and eight threads.
 A single CCX has 16MB of L3 cache and 2MB of L2 cache.
 They add up to 18MB of total cache on the alleged Ryzen 3 parts.